 Another consistent result from the scenario analysis was declining reserve margins over time.
 Several reasons contributed to this result.
-ERCOT's modeling of weather-normalized load and wind patterns and no forced outages of generation led to fewer hours during which the market experienced scarcity of generation resources than what would be expected in reality.
+A main reason for the decline was increasing levels of wind generation.
+In addition, ERCOT's modeling of weather-normalized load and wind patterns led to fewer hours during which the market experienced scarcity of generation resources than what would be expected in reality.
 In the resource expansion analysis methodology developed for this study, higher prices during scarcity hours provided the primary source of revenue to recover the capital costs of expansion thermal units.
 The reduced frequency of scarcity hours resulted in lower returns on new thermal units, which would underestimate the entry of new resources.